top of page

 Towards a Scottish Declaration on Deafblindness

-We hereby call for the Scottish Government to recognise deafblindness as a distinct condition and specialist condition in Scotland.
+We hereby call for the Scottish Government to recognise deafblindness as a distinct condition and specialist disability in Scotland.

-Currently, Scotland lacks a legal or formally recognised definition for deafblindness, a crucial step toward identifying and diagnosing dual sensory loss at the earliest point, and addressing the unique challenges faced by the deafblind community.
-This can lead to significant inequalities in relation to access to education, employment, healthcare, and public and social services and can have a negative influence on a person’s cultural and emotional wellbeing.
-The impact of this condition can be devastating resulting in profound levels of social isolation and resulting loneliness.
+Currently, Scotland lacks a legal definition for deafblindness, a crucial step toward recognising and diagnosing dual sensory loss at the earliest point, and addressing the unique challenges faced by the deafblind community.
+This can lead to significant inequalities in terms of access to education, employment, healthcare, and public and social services and can have a negative influence on a person’s cultural and emotional wellbeing.
+The impact of the condition can be devastating resulting in profound levels of social isolation and the resulting loneliness.
 Addressing this demands specialist interdisciplinary approaches and skilled intervention, with a particular focus on early identification and transitional support.

-Deafblindness can be considered as a spectrum and within this context the age of onset of the condition, severity of the impairment and underlying co-morbidities will contribute to an individual’s ability to communicate, receive information, and orientate within an environment.
-Often, in terms of accessibility, reasonable adjustments are afforded for either hearing or visual loss, but rarely both.
-Without support of skilled communication partners, people with deafblindness are at significant risk of isolation and social withdrawal, with compounding and ongoing risks to health, wellbeing, and human rights.
+Deafblindness can be considered as a spectrum and within this context the age of onset of the condition, severity of the impairment and underlying co-morbidities will contribute to an individual’s lack of agency and ability to communicate, receive information and orientate within an environment.
+Often, in terms of accessibility, deafblind people can ‘fall between two stools’ with reasonable ajustments commonly afforded for hearing or visual impairment, but rarely appropriated towards the sense of touch.
+Both the congenital and acquired fields rely on skilled communication partners in order to access the world and to maintain or develop tactile forms of communication.
+No one is born a language user and we are all ‘scaffholded’ into linguistic profficiancy by significant others.
+Without workforce development in terms of skilled tactile communication partners, people with deafblindness are at significant risk of isolation and societal withdrawl, with compounding and ongoing causal risks to health, wellbeing and human rights.

 This declaration calls for the formal adoption of the Nordic definition of deafblindness to pave the way for a more inclusive and equitable future for deafblind people and to fortify the broader landscape of disability rights in Scotland.